-An infrared sauna is a type of sauna that uses light to create heat.
-This type of sauna is sometimes called a far-infrared sauna — "far" describes where the infrared waves fall on the light spectrum.
-A traditional sauna uses heat to warm the air, which in turn warms your body.
+An infrared sauna is a type of sauna that uses light to make heat.
+This type of sauna is sometimes called a far-infrared sauna.
+"Far" describes where the infrared waves fall on the light spectrum.
+A regular sauna uses heat to warm the air, which in turn warms your body.
 An infrared sauna heats your body directly without warming the air around you.

-The appeal of saunas in general is that they cause reactions similar to those elicited by moderate exercise, such as vigorous sweating and increased heart rate.
-An infrared sauna produces these results at lower temperatures than does a regular sauna, which makes it accessible to people who can't tolerate the heat of a conventional sauna.
-But does that translate into tangible health benefits?
+Generally, people like saunas because they cause reactions like those caused by moderate exercise, such as vigorous sweating and an increased heart rate.
+An infrared sauna gives these results at lower temperatures than does a regular sauna.
+This makes an infrared sauna a choice for people who can't stand the heat of a sauna.
+But does that mean there are clear health benefits?
 Perhaps.

-Several studies have looked at using infrared saunas in the treatment of chronic health problems, such as high blood pressure, congestive heart failure, dementia and Alzheimer's disease, headache, type 2 diabetes and rheumatoid arthritis, and found some evidence of benefit.
-However, larger and more-rigorous studies are needed to confirm these results.
-Some of these studies were also performed with patients using traditional sauna.
+Many studies have looked at using infrared saunas in the treatment of long-lasting health problems and found some proof that saunas may help.
+Conditions studied include high blood pressure, heart failure, dementia and Alzheimer's disease, headache, type 2 diabetes, and arthritis.
+But larger and more-exact studies are needed to prove these results.
+Some of these studies were also performed with people using a regular sauna.

-On the other hand, no adverse effects have been reported with infrared saunas.
-So if you're considering trying a sauna for relaxation, an infrared sauna might be an option.
+On the other hand, no harmful effects have been reported with infrared saunas.
+So if you're thinking of trying a sauna to relax, an infrared sauna might be an option.